Shibabox-eu/ShibaboxLauncher/README.md

 * ☕ **Automatic Java validation.**
   * If you have an incompatible version of Java installed, we'll install the right one *for you*.
   * You do not need to have Java installed to run the launcher.
-* 📰 News feed natively built into the launcher.
 * ⚙️ Intuitive settings management, including a Java control panel.
 * Supports all of our servers.
   * Switch between server configurations with ease.